vergecurrency/verge/README.md

 ### Windows Wallet Usage

-1. Download the pre-compiled software.
+1. Download the pre-compiled software from the releases section here.
 2. Install
 3. In windows file explorer, open `c:\Users\XXX\AppData\Roaming\VERGE` (be sure to change XXX to your windows user)
 4. Right click and create a new file `verge.txt`